rmscode/binary-garden/docs/software/operating-systems/linux/general.md

 Run this command and compare to the outputs below:

 `last -x | head | tac`

+!!! info "last, head and tac"

+    - `last` prints information about connect times of users.
+Records are printed from most recent to least recent.
+    - `head is used to keep the latest 10 events
+    - `tac` is used to reverse the order of the output so that we don't get confused by the fact that the `last` prints from most recent to least recent event.

+### Normal Shutdown Examples

 A normal shutdown and power-up looks like this (note that you have a shutdown event and then a system boot event):